learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 from keras.datasets import mnist
 ```

-##  The data
+##  Data

 Before we get into building the model, let's load our data and take a look at a sample image and label.

 The MNIST dataset is often used for benchmarking model performance in the world of AI/Deep Learning research.
-Because it's commonly used, Keras actually includes a helper function to load the data and labels from MNIST--it even loads the data in a format already split into training and testing sets!
+Because it's commonly used, Keras actually includes a helper function to load the data and labels from MNIST -- it even loads the data in a format already split into training and test sets!

 Run the cell below to load the MNIST dataset.
-Note that if this is the first time you've worked with MNIST through Keras, this will take a few minutes while Keras downloads the data.
+Note that if this is the first time you are working with MNIST through Keras, this will take a few minutes while Keras downloads the data.

 ```python